Greater Louisville Inc.

-Greater Louisville Inc. (GLI), previously known as the Louisville Area Chamber of Commerce, is an organization that promotes the growth of businesses in Louisville, Kentucky, US, and the surrounding counties.
+One Louisville, formerly Greater Louisville Inc. (GLI) and the Louisville Area Chamber of Commerce, is an organization that promotes the growth of businesses in Louisville, Kentucky.
+In 2026, GLI merged with the Louisville Economic Development Alliance and rebranded as One Louisville.

 History

 In 1862, 220 firms paid $1 each to join the Louisville Board of Trade.
 Prior to that, there was a Merchants Exchange that met monthly during the 1850s on the southeast corner of Second and Main.

 The lineage of Greater Louisville Inc. began in 1943, when Louisville mayor Wilson W. Wyatt formed the Louisville Area Development Association.
 By 1950, this and other local business groups united and incorporated into the Louisville Chamber of Commerce.
 It was renamed Louisville Area Chamber of Commerce, and was one of the first such groups accredited by the United States Chamber of Commerce.

 Dr. Kenneth Vinsel was named the first Chief Executive Officer of The Chamber.
 The first issue of Louisville magazine was unveiled on March 1, 1950.
 The offices were located on Fifth Street, between Jefferson and Liberty.
 In 1951, The Chamber moved to the Courier-Journal and Louisville Times Building at 300 West Liberty.
 The Chamber also played a key role in attracting General Electric to Louisville.

 The Louisville Development Committee was launched in 1971 to promote Louisville nationally, using direct mailings of Louisville magazine, published by the Chamber.
 The chamber also revitalized the Kentucky Derby Festival in the 1970s by providing car pooling and business support services.

 In the 1990s, the chamber moved to the Commerce Center at 600 W. Main and sold Louisville magazine.
 In 1997 the Louisville Area Chamber of Commerce merged with the Greater Louisville Economic Development Partnership, which had been founded in 1987, and in January 1998 the board voted to rename the chamber as Greater Louisville Inc. In 1978, Leadership Louisville was launched at The Chamber.
 This program, designed to broaden the horizons of local leaders, continues to grow and now operates out of separate offices.